The edible arrangements fruit bouquets make an awesome gift to receive.

-- Next, skewer one of your pineapple daisies to the top, centre of the head of lettuce as it is now sitting in your container.
+- Next, skewer one of your pineapple daisies to the top, center of the head of lettuce as it is now sitting in your container.

 - Then, place five more pineapple daisies next to each other on the sides of the lettuce, making sure that they each have a similar gap between each of them.

-- Now add four, chocolate dipped strawberries to the top of the lettuce, at equal places around the top, centre daisy.
+- Now add four, chocolate dipped strawberries to the top of the lettuce, at equal places around the top, center daisy.